Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Introduction

 In fault-tolerant quantum computation~\cite{lidar:2013:quantum}, quantum information is protected from noise by encoding it in somewhat non-local degrees of freedom, thus distributing it among many smaller subsystems, typically qubits.
 This makes sense under the physically relevant assumption that interactions with the environment have a local nature.
 The implementation of gates, consequently, must be also as local as possible to preserve the structure of noise.
 This is naturally achieved with transversal gates, \emph{i.e.} unitary operators that transform encoded states by acting separately on suitable subsystems, in the simplest case independently on each qubit.
 Unfortunately, no code admits a universal transversal set of gates, \emph{i.e.} such that transversal gates can approximate arbitrary gates~\cite{eastin:2009:restrictions}.

 Topological quantum error correcting codes~\cite{kitaev:2003:ftanyons} introduce a richer notion of locality by considering the spatial location of the physical qubits, which are assumed to be arranged on a lattice.
-They come in families parametrized with a lattice size, for a fixed spatial dimension, see Fig.~\ref{fig:3DCC}.
+They come in families parametrized with a lattice size, for a fixed spatial dimension.
 Their defining features are (i) that the measurements needed to recover information about errors only involve a few neighbouring qubits and (ii) that no encoded information can be recovered without access to a number of physical qubits comparable to the system size.
-Rather than sticking to the above definition of transversality, for topological codes it is natural to consider instead quantum circuits of fixed depth with geometrically local gates~\cite{bombin:2012:universal,bravyi:2013:classification}.
+Rather than sticking to transversal operations, for topological codes it is natural to consider instead local operations: quantum circuits of fixed depth with geometrically local gates~\cite{bombin:2012:universal,bravyi:2013:classification}.

 Remarkably, spatial dimension constrains the gates that can be implemented by such local means.
-This is in particular true for topological \emph{stabilizer} codes, a popular class of codes for which general results are accesible, at least in 2D~\cite{bombin:2013:structure,comment:higher}.
-Along this line, it was shown recently~\cite{bravyi:2013:classification} that for $D$-dimensional topological stabilizer codes all transversal gates belong to the set $\pauli_D$, where $\pauli_1$ is the Pauli group of operators and $\pauli_D$ is defined recursively~\cite{gottesman:1999:demonstrating} as the set of unitary gates $U$ with
+This is in particular true for topological \emph{stabilizer} codes, a popular class of codes for which it is often possible to obtain general results, as exemplified by the classification of 2D codes~\cite{bombin:2013:structure, yoshida:2011:classification, comment:higher}.
+Along this line, it was shown recently~\cite{bravyi:2013:classification} that for $D$-dimensional topological stabilizer codes all local gates belong to the set $\pauli_D$, defined recursively~\cite{gottesman:1999:demonstrating} setting $\pauli_1$ to be the Pauli group $\pauli$ of operators and $\pauli_D$ to be the set of unitary gates $U$ with

-Whether every such gate can actually be realized in some topological stabilizer code is an open question.
+This result constraints the gates can be implemented locally, but unfortunately it says nothing about which valid gates can be realized in some topological stabilizer code.